ArijitCloud/alphabet-collector-game/README.md

 ## TODO
 - add custom theming support later
-- write a blog about configuring Jest and RTL write a link here later
+- write a blog about configuring Jest and RTL attach a link here later

 ## Run the project